Rosemount Rec F.C.

-Rosemount Recreation Football Club (commonly known as Rosemount Rec) is a Northern Irish football club from Greyabbey playing in Division 1B of the Northern Amateur Football League (NAFL).
+Rosemount Recreation Football Club (commonly known as Rosemount Rec) is a Northern Irish football club from Greyabbey playing in the Premier Division of the Northern Amateur Football League (NAFL).
 The 2011/2012 season saw the club celebrating 100 years of organised football in Greyabbey.
 The club finished 1st in Division 2A of the NAFL for the 2016/17 season, which saw them in intermediate football for the first time.

 In the 2017/18 season, the 2nd team won division 3D of the amateur league, being promoted to 3C, celebrating two consecutive promotions.

 In the 2002/03 season, the club completed a treble of trophies, winning the Down Area Winter Football League, Sittlington Cup and Billy Allen Memorial Shield.

 The 2012/13 season was also a season of great success, with the club winning Division 2B of the Northern Amateur Football League and the Cochrane Corry Cup.

 In the club's last season in the Down Area Winter Football league (2009/10), before joining the amateur league the next season, the club won a double, lifting the Sittlington Cup and the Down Area Winter Football League premier division.

-The club fields 2 teams, The First Team plays in division 1B of the Northern Amateur Football League, and the 2nd team plays in division 3c.
+The club fields 2 teams, The First Team plays in the premier division of the Northern Amateur Football League, and the 2nd team plays in division 3c.

-The club reached the Junior Cup final in the 2014/15 season for the first time in their history, although they lost 3-1 to Harryville Homers.
+The club reached the Junior Cup final in the 2014/15 season for the first time in their history, although they lost 3–1 to Harryville Homers.

 In 2017, the club made history, winning an Irish cup game for the first time in their history, beating St. Lukes FC in Greyabbey.

-The club is currently managed by Lee Cathcart, who previously managed Greenwell Star FC and Short Brothers.
-He managed his first game on 2 December 2017, in a 5-1 home victory over Groomsport F.C.